bramalho/docker-compose-symfony/readme.md

 **Note:** First time will take a few minutes to download all the containers.

 ## Run the application
-The application is listening the por :8888.
+The application is listening the port :8888.
 You can see the application running in **[http://localhost:8888](http://localhost:8888)**

 ## Commands